vaadin/web-components/.github/ISSUE_TEMPLATE/bug_report.md

 ### Environment

-- Version of the webcomponent / platform.
+- Version of the webcomponent / Vaadin platform.
 - OS.

 <!-- Example: